top of page

 Our Mission

-Strengthening the capacity of local communities to mitigate human-wildlife conflict (HWC) for improved livelihoods and wildlife conservation
+Strengthening the capacity of local communities to mitigate human-wildlife conflict (HWC) in a changing climate for improved livelihoods and wildlife conservation.

 vision-removebg-preview.png